Henry Andres Burgevine

-Henry Andres Burgevine (白齊文) (1836–1865) was an American sailor of French ancestry, mercenary and soldier of fortune, who became famous for his military victories for Imperial China during the Taiping Rebellion.
+Henry Andres Burgevine (白齊文) (1836–1865) was an American sailor of French ancestry, mercenary and soldier of fortune, who became famous for his military victories for the Qing dynasty during the Taiping Rebellion.

 Family

 According to Caleb Carr in his biography of Frederick Townsend Ward, Burgevine was the child of a French officer who had served under Napoleon Bonaparte and who had moved to Chapel Hill, North Carolina where he became an instructor in French at the University of North Carolina at Chapel Hill.
 His father, after having been caught misappropriating funds by the president of the university, then died in a brawl in South Carolina.
 Burgevine then lived with his grandparents and sister in Ashford, North Carolina.

 Career

-At age 7 Burgevine moved to Washington, D.C. with his mother and became a Congressional and then a senatorial page until 1853.
+At age seven Burgevine moved to Washington, D.C., with his mother and became a Congressional and then a senatorial page until 1853.
 After travels in India, Hawaii and Australia, he then returned to Washington and then enlisted in the French Army for the duration of the Crimean War, where he was decorated for bravery.